Skip to main content

 Testing the full stack

 HTTP handler tests exercise API endpoints from request to response.
 A single request might authenticate a user, check permissions, validate input, query a database, update a cache, and write an audit log.
 Testing handlers end to end catches bugs that unit tests miss.
-Every handler should have tests for success, validation errors, authentication errors, and authorization errors.
+Every handler must have tests for success, validation errors, authentication errors, and authorization errors.
+Each handler test must make the API guarantee visible.
+The reader must know which contract the endpoint promises, which client-visible response is expected, and which side effects are required or forbidden.

 Anatomy of a handler test